cshbreno/whowantstolearn/README.md

 # whowantstolearn
-A simple demon repository to training!
+A simple demo repository to training!